nicolaCirillo/ate-it/subtask_a.md

 ---
 ## Overview

-Participants will receive a collection of sentences taken from a specialised corpus on **municipal waste management**.
+Participants will receive a collection of sentences extracted from a specialised corpus on **municipal waste management**.
-The objective is to identify and extract **domain-relevant terms** from each sentence.
+The goal of this subtask is to identify and extract **domain-relevant terms** from each sentence.

 - Terms can be either **single-word** or **multi-word expressions**.
-- Accepted terms may include **nouns, verbs, and adjectives**.
+- Accepted terms may include **nouns, verbs, or adjectives**.
-- Extracted terms must correspond to concepts in the waste management domain.
+- Extracted terms must correspond to concepts within the waste management domain.

 ---
 ## Input

-The system input will be a **CSV** or **JSON** file.
+The input will be provided as a **CSV** or **JSON** file.
-Each entry corresponds to a sentence and includes:
+Each entry corresponds to one sentence and contains the following fields:

 - `document_id` – identifier of the source document
 - `paragraph_id` – identifier of the paragraph within the document
 - `sentence_id` – identifier of the sentence
-- `sentence_text` – the text of the sentence itself
+- `sentence_text` – the full text of the sentence

 ---
 ### Example of CSV input file